ankitnewjobs/Terraform/Day:- 08 Providers-Dependency-Lock-File/Readme.md

 ```

 ## Step-08: Uncomment or add features block in Azure Provider Block
-- As part of Azure Provider 2.x.x latest versions, it needs `features {}` block in Provider block.
+- As part of Azure Provider 2.x.x latest versions, it needs `features {}` block in the Provider block.
 - Please Uncomment `features {}` block
 ```t
 # Provider Block